Bhryee/Point-and-Learn/README.md

 - Sprint 1 mainly focused on team members getting to know each other, project planning, idea generation, and design.
 Although our daily workloads varied, we managed to establish a communication method that worked for everyone and handled the process well overall.
 - Daily communication was primarily maintained through WhatsApp, and meetings were scheduled based on our daily availability.
 - For the schedule and burndown chart, we initially used Miro, Trello, and Excel.
-These tools were collaboratively managed under the guidance of Bahriye İşgör and Yusuf Mıraz Esen.
+These tools were collaboratively managed under the guidance of İkra Nur Hincal, Bahriye İşgör and Yusuf Mıraz Esen.
 - The project scoring system was jointly determined according to our objectives.
 - The application idea proposed by team member Bahriye İşgör was accepted.
 - While determining the project name, logo, and application features, the aim was to ensure accessibility, ease of use, attractiveness, and encouragement for people of all ages; the project logo was designed by İkra Nur Hıncal using Canva.